Global Remunicipalisation and the Post-Neoliberal Turn

 Project aims and objectives

 The overarching aim of the research is to critically interrogate remunicipalisation and its implications for an emergent post-neoliberal urbanism.
-To address this aim it has three objectives:
+To address this aim, the project has three objectives:

 - to develop a typology and conceptualisation of remunicipalisation that captures its diverse spatial, political and social forms,

-- to assess whether it leads to more progressive forms of state and public action,
+- to assess whether remunicipalisation leads to more progressive forms of state and public action,

 - and, to critically evaluate the democratic potential of the new forms of municipal public ownership.